 In my experience, at the centre of an effective blogging routine is knowing what you want and need from your blogging day.

 You also need to know how to create an effective, productive system that works for you.

-Everyone is different, so below I’ve come up with 6 steps you can follow to create a more effective blogging routine that works for you!
+Everyone is different!
+In this blog post, I’ve put together 6 steps you can follow to create a more effective blogging routine that works for you and your blog

 1. Choose a time to start

 I mentioned this in my post about being more productive during the mornings– but I really do think it’s an important part of creating an effective blogging routine!

 It’s not about starting early if you find that tricky, or about choosing the same time every day.
 It’s about choosing your time and sticking to it.

 You can choose the time you want to start from day to day, and it doesn’t always have to be the same time every day- especially if you’re fitting blogging around your work, studies or childcare.

 2. Take regular breaks